ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 ---

 The advent of large language models (LLMs) and generative AI tools has changed the nature of software development and of software review.
-To accommodate these changes, rOpenSci is updating its policies to clarify our expectations for authors, reviewers, and editors using generative AI tools.
+To accommodate these changes, rOpenSci is updating its policies to clarify our expectations for use of generative AI tools by authors, reviewers, and editors.
 Our policy updates are not intended to restrict use of generative AI tools, rather we aim to encourage the rOpenSci community to use these tools in ways that encourage, rather than diminish, healthy community interactions.
 This blog post describes changes we will make to our requirements for authors, for editors, and for reviewers.